- Why should I do research as an undergraduate?

 b) Contact an Undergraduate Research Ambassador.
 Ambassadors can meet with you to help find a research opportunity, initiate contact with professors or research mentors, and answer most questions about undergraduate research at Carolina.
 Contact information for Ambassadors can be found here.

-c) Contact a Liaison for Undergraduate Research.
+c) Contact a OUR Department Liaison.
 Liaisons are graduate students, postdoctoral scholars and faculty in specific departments who are willing to meet with undergraduates regarding research opportunities, resume/CV preparation, and graduate school applications.

 d) Enroll in IDST 194: Modes of Inquiry.
 This is a one-credit pass/fail course offered each semester.
 The course, hosted by the Office for Undergraduate Research, includes faculty research presentations in all disciplines and exposes students to numerous research areas and methodologies.

 e) Schedule appointments with your professors and/or TAs to discuss their research interests.
 If you are interested in their work, ask if there is any way to get involved in an upcoming project.